ReCalKV: Low-Rank KV Cache Compression via Head Reordering and Offline Calibration: Abstract

 \section{Abstract}

-Large language models (LLMs) have achieved remarkable performance, yet their capability on long-context reasoning is often constrained by the excessive memory required to store the Key-Value (KV) cache.
-This makes KV cache compression an essential step toward enabling efficient long-context reasoning.
-Recent methods have explored reducing the hidden dimensions of the KV cache, but many introduce additional computation through projection layers or suffer from significant performance degradation under high compression ratios.
-To address these challenges, we propose \textbf{ReCalKV}, a post-training KV cache compression method that reduces the hidden dimensions of the KV cache.
-We develop distinct compression strategies for Keys and Values based on their different roles and varying importance in the attention mechanism.
-For Keys, we propose \underline{H}ead-wise \underline{S}imilarity–aware \underline{R}eordering (HSR), which clusters similar heads and applies grouped SVD to the key projection matrix, reducing additional computation while preserving accuracy.
-For Values, we propose \underline{O}ffline \underline{C}alibration and \underline{M}atrix \underline{F}usion (OCMF) to preserve accuracy without extra computational overhead.
-Experiments show that \textbf{ReCalKV} outperforms existing low-rank compression methods, achieving high compression ratios with minimal performance loss.
-Code is available at:~\url{https://github.com/XIANGLONGYAN/ReCalKV}.
+Large language models (LLMs) have demonstrated remarkable performance, but their long-context reasoning remains constrained by the excessive memory required for the Key-Value (KV) cache.
+This makes KV cache compression a critical step toward efficient long-context inference.
+Recent methods have explored low-rank techniques to reduce the hidden size of the KV cache.
+However, they neglect the distinct roles and varying importance of Keys and Values, leading to significant performance drops under high compression.
+To address this, we propose ReCalKV, a post-training low-rank KV cache compression approach with tailored strategies for Keys and Values.
+For Keys, we propose Head-wise Similarity–aware Reordering (HSR), which clusters structurally similar heads into groups, enabling more accurate low-rank approximation via grouped SVD.
+For Values, we propose Offline Value Calibration (OVC), which efficiently calibrates the value projection matrix using calibration data without training, ensuring an accurate representation of contextual information.
+Extensive experiments show that ReCalKV consistently outperforms existing low-rank compression methods, achieving high compression ratios with minimal performance loss.
+The code and models will be available at:~\url{https://github.com/XIANGLONGYAN/ReCalKV}.